davidcoles/vc5/README.md

 # VC5

-A horizontally scalable Layer 2 Direct Server Return ([DSR](https://www.loadbalancer.org/blog/direct-server-return-is-simply-awesome-and-heres-why/)) Layer 4 load balancer (L4LB) for Linux using XDP/eBPF.
+A horizontally scalable layer 2 Direct Server Return ([DSR](https://www.loadbalancer.org/blog/direct-server-return-is-simply-awesome-and-heres-why/)) layer 4 load balancer (L4LB) for Linux using XDP/eBPF.

 The Go module included here is now deprecated and will be removed shortly - the v0.1 branch is still available if you need it.